-Vitality Medical carries a wide variety of top of the line patient lifts manufactured by Graham-Field, Invacare, Medline, Drive Medical and Hoyer.
-Also know as medical lifts, patient lifts are used in hospitals, care centers and homes to lift non-ambulatory patients to make them mobile and to protect them from fall injuries.
+Vitality Medical carries a wide variety of top of the line patient lifts for home use or medical use manufactured by Graham-Field, Invacare, Medline, Drive Medical, and Hoyer.
+Also, known as medical lifts, these patient lifting devices for home use are designed to lift non-ambulatory patients to make them mobile and to protect them from fall injuries.
 Some individuals may be ambulatory but unable to assume a standing position from a sitting or lying down.
-Therefore, the purpose of a medical lift is to easily transfer patients from one furnishing to another and to protect the patient and the caregiver from injury.
-Just a few years ago, transporting a patient from one furnishing to another was significantly dangerous.
-Numerous medical studies have been conducted that have demonstrated that modern lifting technology provides the safest way to transfer patients.
+Therefore, having effective medical equipment to move patients such as a patient lifting device is ideal when needing to transfer a patient from one place to the next.

 Also know as bariatric lifts, they are designed to accommodate individuals weighing more than 500 pounds.
 They are constructed with heavy gauge steel and built extra wide.
 The casters are larger and stronger to support heavier loads, too.
 Some fold for easy storage and come equipped with a 6-point cradle for increased stability.

 When a patient falls on the floor and doesn't have the physical strength to get up, a portable lifting cushion is there for these emergency situations.
 These floor lifts use a battery-powered compressor to inflate the individual compartments that gradually lift the patient to a seated position without straining the caregiver.
 Caregivers are vulnerable to back, neck, and shoulder injuries from repeated lifting.
 Mangar created these emergency floor lifts to prevent injuries to the caregiver and prevent patient injury when the patient is left on the floor for too long.
 The cushions also support a large weight capacity to use on bariatric patients.